Updated: Dec 5, 2021

 Our team HouseItt has several passionate and dedicated bunch of members who are also my close-knit friends, juniors and batch-mates.
-My co-founder Rajat Malik, is not only my partner but is also my batch-mate and a very dependable and believable friend of mine.
+I have two co-founders, Rajat Malik and Jayant Singhal.
+Rajat is not only my partner but is also my batch-mate and a very dependable and believable friend of mine.
+And, Jayant, who is my school senior, has helped us both since the inception of this idea.
 We also rolled out an internship form that helped us find some extremely talented and trustworthy people that formed our team.

 Co-founders of HouseItt